ALTIBASE/Documents/Manuals/Altibase_7.3/eng/iSQL User's Manual.md

 #### ISQL_SECURE_LOGIN_MSG

 To reinforce security, this environment variable sets whether a detailed reason for login failure is displayed or not when users try logging in with the wrong user ID or password on iSQL.
+If users do not specify this value, it is automatically set to 0.

 - 1: Error message "Invalid UserID or Password" is displayed.

-- 0 or do not set this vaue: The specific reason for login failure is displayed.
+- 0 or do not set this value: The specific reason for login failure is displayed.

 - Example